Terms of Engagement

 Limitation of liability

-To the extent permitted by law and unless we agree otherwise in writing, our total liability to you (whether in contract, tort or otherwise) in relation to any matter you engage us on, is limited to the greater of:
+To the extent permitted by law and unless we agree otherwise in writing, our total liability to you (whether in contract, tort or otherwise) in relation to any matter you engage us on will not exceed:

-- the amount available to be paid out to you under any relevant insurance held by us, up to a maximum of NZ$20 million; and
+- if an amount is available to be paid out to you under any relevant insurance held by us in respect of our liability to you, up to a maximum of NZ$20 million (including interests and costs); and

-- 5 times the amount of our applicable fee (excluding GST and office service charges).
+- in any other case, an amount equal to five (5) times the amount of our applicable fee (excluding GST, disbursements and office service charges) on the matter you have instructed us on.

 We may change these Terms at any time by notifying you in writing of the changed Terms.
 The changes will bind you in respect of any matters for which we accept instructions after notification, unless otherwise agreed in writing.